Ken Paxton, Texas Attorney General, Supports School Which Expelled Student For Not Standing For Pledge

 “Requiring the pledge to be recited at the start of every school day has the laudable result of fostering respect for our flag and a patriotic love of our country,” said Paxton in a legal brief to the court.

 The Supreme Court specifically argued against Paxton’s point, and indeed the law that Texas holds requiring students to stand for the pledge.
-In 1943 the court ruled that a requirement to stand was unconstitutional, and Kalilnen has said he would be willing to take this case that far.
+In 1943, the court ruled that a requirement to stand was unconstitutional, and Kallinen has said he would be willing to take this case that far.